chamithgkc/mpgs-for-woocommerce/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.3 =
+Security patch and compatibility update for PHP 8.2+, WordPress 6.8, and WooCommerce 9.8.5.
+Highly recommended to upgrade.

 = 1.5.2 =
 Added compatibility for High-Performance Order Storage (HPOS) and tested with latest versions of WooCommerce.